Ctenochaetus hawaiiensis

-Ctenochaetus hawaiiensis thechevron tang, black surgeonfish, Hawaiian bristletooth, Hawaiian kole or Hawaiian surgeonfish is a species of marine ray-finned fish belonging to the family Acanthuridae which includes the surgeonfishes, unicornfishes and tangs.
-This fish is found in the tropical Pacific Ocean.
+Ctenochaetus hawaiiensis (common names include chevron tang, black surgeonfish, Hawaiian bristletooth, Hawaiian kole and Hawaiian surgeonfish) is a species of marine ray-finned fish belonging to the family Acanthuridae.
+It is found in the tropical Pacific Ocean.

 Taxonomy

 Ctenochaetus hawaiiensis was first formally described in 1955 by the American ichthyologist John Ernest Randall with its type locality given as the entrance to Keauhou Bay on Hawaii Island.
-The genera Ctenochaetus and Acanthurus make up the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.
+The genera Ctenochaetus and Acanthurus make up the tribe Acanthurini, which is one of three tribes in the subfamily Acanthurinae, which is one of two subfamilies in the family Acanthuridae.